Visiting Leigh Woods

-Leigh Woods is a great place for a picnic, we have a selection of bespoke picnic tables and a fabulous carved wooden sofa outside the rangers office.
-Here you can pick up leaflets and find out what's going on in the woods, there is a compost loo here too.
+Leigh Woods is a great place for a picnic.
+There's a selection of bespoke picnic tables and a fabulous carved wooden sofa outside the rangers office.
+Here you can pick up leaflets and find out what's going on in the woods, there is a compost loo here too (during office hours) .

 We have a beautiful reciprocal framed wooden roundhouse, which is available to hire for childrens parties, forest schools, school and community groups.
 Email Leighwoods@nationaltrust.org.uk for more information.